e tauola mo a'oga i la tatou gagana

 Tui Atua Tupua Tamasese Taisi Efi

-Albert L. Refiti, PhD thesis, Auckland University of
+Albert L. Refiti, PhD thesis, AUT, Auckland, NZ

 A qualitative investigation into key cultural factors that support abstinence or responsible drinking amongst some Pacific youth living in New Zealand